 - Communication is central to local governance and the provision of quality services to the citizenry.
-This is largely as a result of the role it plays in mobilising residents to participate in communicating a message of hope about the progress, challenges and opportunities in bettering the quality of life of people in communities. - Letsema and Vuk' zenzele campaigns provide opportunities for municipalities to promote and enhance citizen participation and direct communication.
-Municipal outreach programmes are fundamental for participatory democracy and interactive governance.
-All municipalities promote interactive governance and communication through Izimbizo to promote direct communication with the citizenry around the implementation of the Government Programme of Action in the language spoken in that municipality.
-Where Municipal Outreach Programmes do not exist, they can be developed as effective two-way interaction vehicles around the community development projects, economic opportunities and especially IDP processes. - Municipalities could effectively utilise MPCCs as places of development communication and increased dialogue with the public. - Build partnerships with the communities, NGOs, community-based organisations (CBOs), faith based organisations (FBOs), trade unions, schools and all social formations in the development, implementation and monitoring of IDPs and other community projects, which may better the quality of life of communities. - Municipalities could use MPCCs and community halls for live transmissions of, for example, the State of the Nation Address and Budget votes to ensure that people are involved, and participate in discussions that shape and enhance their lives.
+This is largely as a result of the role it plays in mobilising residents to participate in communicating a message of hope about the progress, challenges and opportunities in bettering the quality of life of people in communities.

+communication through Izimbizo to promote direct communication with the citizenry around the implementation of the Government Programme of Action in the language spoken in that municipality.
+Where Municipal Outreach Programmes do not exist, they can be developed as effective two-way interaction vehicles around the community development projects, economic opportunities and especially IDP processes.

+- Municipalities could effectively utilise MPCCs as places of Development Communication and increased dialogue with the public. - Build partnerships with the communities, NGOs, communitybased organisations (CBOs), faith-based organisations (FBOs), trade unions, schools and all social formations in the development, implementation and monitoring of IDPs and other community projects, which may better the quality of life of communities. - Municipalities could use MPCCs and community halls for live transmissions of, for example, the SoNA and Budget Votes - to ensure that people are involved, and participate in discussions that shape and enhance their lives.